 Are There License Rules When Driving in Australia?

 Yes.
 Driving without a license in Australia is a serious crime.
-In fact, this driving rule does not apply only in Australia, but globally.
-Each driver, whether a tourist or a citizen, needs to bring their driver’s license with them.
+In fact, this driving rule does not apply only in Australia but globally.
+Each driver, whether an international visitor or a citizen, needs to bring their driver’s license with them.
 A driver’s license is a valid document that proves one’s driving knowledge.
 Driving without a license in Australia will be charged with fines up to $38,000 and jail terms of up to two years.

 Are Driving Shoes Necessary in Australia?

 Driving with shoes or any footwear in Australia isn’t strictly implemented unlike other countries.
 However, it is recommended that you wear footwear as it enables you full control over the pedal.
 Driving barefoot is somehow uncomfortable to most drivers that’s why it’s highly recommended.

 Driving Etiquette in Australia

 Aside from the driving rules, you also need to know the driving etiquette when driving in Australia.
 It’s important to know what to do when your car breaks down or a police officer stops you.
 Here are some tips you should know.